msg-systems/coreferee/README.md

 14) Go through the documentation (`README.md` and `SHORTREADME.md`) adding information about the new language wherever the supported languages are listed in some way.

 15) Issue a pull request.
-We ask that you supply us with the zip file generated during training.
-Because this will contain a considerable amount of raw information from the training corpora, it will normally be preferable from a licensing viewpoint to <a href="mailto:richard.hudson@msg.group">send it out of band</a> rather than attaching it to the pull request.
+We ask that you supply us with the zip file placed into `<log-dir>` in point 9.
+Because this will contain a considerable amount of raw information from the training corpora, it will normally be preferable from a licensing viewpoint to <a href="mailto:richard@explosion.ai">send it out of band</a> rather than attaching it to the pull request.

 <a id="adding-support-for-a-custom-spaCy-model"></a>
 ### 5. Adding support for a custom spaCy model